Josh Dean (actor)

-George Joshua Christian Dean (born December 3, 1979 in Burnaby, British Columbia) is a Canadian actor and improvisor.
-He was raised in Edmonton, Alberta, where he performed in the improvised soap opera Die-Nasty and toured with improv company Rapid Fire Theatre.
+George Joshua Christian Dean (born December 3, 1979) is a Canadian actor and improvisor.
+He was born in Burnaby, British Columbia and raised in Edmonton, Alberta, where he performed in the improvised soap opera Die-Nasty and toured with improv company Rapid Fire Theatre.

 Career

 Dean worked with the comedy troupe Gordon's Big Bald Head and appeared in several new works by Canadian playwright Stewart Lemoine.
 He was a regular cast member in the improvised variety show Oh Susanna! at the Varscona Theatre.

 Dean provided the voice of Henpecked Hou (among others) in the game Jade Empire from BioWare Corp.
 He later appeared in several roles in Bioware's Mass Effect.
 In 2003, he co-starred in the independent film Purple Gas, and in 2006 starred in the FOX TV sitcom Free Ride.
 Dean stars in the Martin Gero film Young People Fucking, and National Lampoon's Bag Boy.
+Dean portrayed art restorer and hacker Boston Arliss Crab on the NBC show Blindspot 2015-2020.